georapbox/js-utils/README.md

 ## Run the tests
 From the root folder of the project, run: `$ npm run test`.
 Apart from the results in terminal, this will create a `tests-reporter` folder to the root of the project, that contains an HTML document with the tests results.

+## Serve
+From the root folder of the project:

+- Start local server with default port (8080):

+  `$ npm run serve`

+- Start local server with a different port:

+  `$ npm run serve --jsEssentials:port=YOUR_PORT`